 - Able to provide proof of enrolment document/ admission letter and a photo of themselves upon selection.
 (This image will be used when we announce who won our scholarship on social media.)

-Our team will select the two winners using the following criteria:
+Two winners will be selected using the following criteria:

-- Quality of short answer questions: The next thing we will look at is the quality of your short answer responses.
-Aside from eligibility, this is the main determinant of who we select
+- Quality of short answer questions: Aside from eligibility, this is the main determinant

-- Academic performance: We will consider academic performance if multiple essays are equally strong
+- Academic performance: Academic performance will be considered if multiple essays are equally strong